Teradata/stacki-wiki/wiki/Home.md

 On Stacki 5.x we currently DO NOT support installing CentOS/RHEL 6.x systems.

-If any of the terms below are unfamiliar to you, read the [Definitions](Definitions)
+If any of the terms below are unfamiliar to you, read the [Definitions](Definitions).

 ## Installation